Power Quality

 The report "The N conductor & Harmonics" already explained the special features of the The report "The N conductor & Harmonics" already explained the special features of the harmonics divisible by 3 and why they add up on the neutral conductor.
 This special publication intends to illustrate a typical power quality measurement and the aspects, which should be taken into consideration conducting the measurements.
 The measurements displayed in this report took place in an office building where increasing problems with the power quality were detected.

 The PQ-Box family consists of powerful, portable network and frequency analyzers, power measurement devices and transient recorders.
-During their development, user-friendliness and practical considerations were the key concern.
+During their development, user-friendliness and practical considerations were the key concerns.

 More Information